Plymouth City Council

 Plymouth is a unitary authority, which means it is responsible for all local services including transport, social care and education.
 Many of the services we provide are statutory responsibilities and we have identified others as priorities.
 For example, we have a legal duty to dispose of the city's waste while we are not legally obliged to provide public toilets.

-Plymouth City Council has a Labour administration following the local elections on 3 May 2012.
+Plymouth City Council has a Labour administration.

 A Cabinet is selected by the ruling group.
 The Cabinet meets in public every four weeks to make key decisions.
 Each Cabinet member has a special area of responsibility or 'portfolio'.
 Cabinet members are also given the authority to make detailed decisions that affect their area of responsibility.